fluxcd/flux/docs/references/fluxyaml-config-files.md

 └──── [...]
 ```

-The commands in `.flux.yaml` will be executed with their working
+… the commands in `.flux.yaml` will be executed with their working
 directory set to `staging`.

-In addition, `updaters` are given arguments via environment variables:
+In addition, commands from `updaters` are given arguments via
+environment variables, when executed:

  * `FLUX_WORKLOAD`: the workload to be updated.
 Its format is
   `<namespace>:<kind>/<name>` (e.g. `default:deployment/foo`).
 For